Class AnnotatedEventHandlingComponent<T>

 • describeTo

-public void describeTo(@Nonnull ComponentDescriptor descriptor)
+public void describeTo(ComponentDescriptor descriptor)

 Description copied from interface: DescribableComponent